Babywearing during pregnancy – Is it possible? Tips and recommendations

 Closeness, even with a baby bump: Babywearing during pregnancy

-Many parents love carrying their children – and with another pregnancy the question often arises: Can I continue carrying my baby if I am pregnant again?
+Many parents love to carry their children – and often, with a subsequent pregnancy, the question arises: Can I continue carrying my baby if I am pregnant again?

-The good news: Yes, babywearing during pregnancy is still possible in many cases – provided you feel comfortable doing so and your pregnancy is proceeding without complications.
-Especially with the second (or third) child, babywearing is often an integral part of everyday family life – making it all the more important to consciously address the issue.
+The good news: Yes, babywearing during pregnancy is still possible in many cases – provided you feel comfortable and your pregnancy is progressing without complications.
+Especially with a second (or third) child, babywearing is often an integral part of family life – making it all the more important to consciously consider the topic.

 In this article you will learn: